pypa/setuptools/docs/userguide/dependency_management.rst

 Platform specific dependencies
 ------------------------------
-Setuptools offer the capability to evaluate certain conditions before blindly installing everything listed in ``install_requires``.
+Setuptools offers the capability to evaluate certain conditions before blindly installing everything listed in ``install_requires``.
 This is great for platform specific dependencies.
 For example, the ``enum`` package was added in Python 3.4, therefore, package that depends on it can elect to install it only when